pthom/cleantype/README.md

     code.cpp:10:5: error: no member named 'IntentionalError' in 'std::vector<std::pair<int, int>> ' CT_compiler_log_var_type(v); // Here we ask the compiler to give us the type of v ^                        ~

+# constexpr Compile time type names

+### Get the typename as a Boost.Hana string

+* `cleantype::full_compiletime<T>()` will give you the full name of a type in the form of a Boost.Hana string.

+**Note:** For this, you need to manually include "cleantype/cleantype_compiler_typename.hpp", and to have boost in your include path.
+The rest of the library (including ct_compiler_decipherer) can be compiled in a standalone way.

+### Note about constexpr type names:

+The basic idea of having compile time type name is to use `__PRETTY_FUNCTION__` as a way to get the type name in a constexpr way.
+The original idea comes from the [ctti library](https://github.com/Manu343726/ctti), and is also used inside Boost.Hana's [experimental/type_name.hpp](https://github.com/boostorg/hana/blob/master/include/boost/hana/experimental/type_name.hpp).

+This project goes beyond what was done in these projects, by adding a support for gcc and msvc (only clang was supported originaly).

+Based on the work done during the development of this librayr, a [Pull Request](https://github.com/boostorg/hana/pull/432) was posted to Boost.Hana.
+It proposes to include the support of MSVC and GCC for boost/hana/experimental/type_name.hpp.

 # Identify the signature of non generic lambdas